C.J. Cron Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.47 team ERA that ranks 21st across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

+- Tigers pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- Lorenzen gets the start for the Tigers, his 14th of the season.
-He is 2-5 with a 3.97 ERA and 58 strikeouts in 77 2/3 innings pitched.
+- Boyd makes the start for the Tigers, his 16th of the season.
+He is 5-5 with a 5.70 ERA and 73 strikeouts through 71 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty tossed five innings against the Minnesota Twins, giving up two earned runs while surrendering seven hits.
+- In his most recent outing on Tuesday against the Texas Rangers, the lefty tossed two-thirds of an inning, giving up one earned run while surrendering one hit.

-- In 13 games this season, the 31-year-old has a 3.97 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .246 to opposing batters.
+- The 32-year-old has amassed a 5.70 ERA and 9.3 strikeouts per nine innings across 15 games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.